groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/advanced-usage/working-with-editabledocument/working-with-resources.md

 #### Introduction

 Almost all documents of any types have resources.
 It is first of all images, some document formats also hold fonts.
 Even for plain text document (TXT), when converting it to the HTML for editing, there will be one stylesheet, that is treated as a resource.
+WordProcessing documents of some format, Office Open XML usually, can also contain embedded audio files.
 GroupDocs.Editor allows to work with resources on editing phase, when document was loaded to the [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) class and opened for editing by generating the [EditableDocument](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editabledocument) instance, that is produced by the [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor).[Edit](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/edit/index) method.
 Instance of [EditableDocument](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editabledocument)can be treated as an input document, converted to internal intermediate format, with possibilities to generate HTML markup and resources for passing them to the client-side WYSIWYG HTML-editor.
 GroupDocs.Editor classifies all resources onto three groups:

 *   Images, including: raster (PNG, BMP, JPEG, GIF, ICON) and vector (SVG and WMF).
 *   Fonts, including: TTF, EOT, WOFF, WOFF2.
 *   Textual resources: only CSS.
+*   Audio files: only MP3 (appear in version 21.10).

 Every resource type has its own distinct class with metadata, constructors and other methods.
 They all are located within [GroupDocs.Editor.HtmlCss.Resources](https://apireference.groupdocs.com/net/editor/groupdocs.editor.htmlcss.resources/index) namespace.